-Bullying is a specific form of power manipulations with intent to harm.
+Bullying is a specific form of power manipulation with intent to harm.
 It is damaging and offensive behavior that must be opposed by the entire culture of a school.
-Calvary Road Christian School defined bullying according to established characteristics that are widely recognized and observed throughout education and behavioral studies.
+Calvary Road Christian School defines bullying according to established characteristics that are widely recognized and observed throughout education and behavioral studies.

-Accordingly, we define bullying as:
+CRCS defines bullying as: